MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

 2. Replace the placeholder SID (beginning with S-1-12-1) with your **Azure AD Group SID** and then save the file as XML; for example, **aad-local-admin.xml**.

+      > [!NOTE]
+      > While groups should be specified via SID, if you would like to add Azure users directly, they can be added by specifying their User Principal Name (UPN) in this format: `<member name = AzureAD\user@contoso.com />`

 ## Create Custom configuration profile

 1. In Endpoint Manager, select **Devices** > **Configuration profiles** > **Create profile**.